emmebrusa/TSDZ2-Smart-EBike-LCD3/README.md

+ATTENTION!
+Newer KT-LCD3 displays may not be compatible with this firmware.

 This repository is updated by mbrusa.

 This fork is based on the v0.20beta1 and TSDZ2-ESP32 di mspider65 Vedere il [wiki] per le istruzioni